seahorce-scidac/REMORA/paper/paper.md

 efficiently utilize current and next-generation high performance computing architectures.
 Oceananigans (Julia-based; @oceananigans) and Veros (Python-based; @veros) have both been developed as flexible, GPU-enabled models that can be used to simulate regional and global applications.
 REMORA is a C++-based alternative.
-Its ocean modeling capability is directly based on ROMS (a proven FORTRAN code that runs efficiently on CPUs), and is able to run on all of the latest high-performance computing architectures, from laptops to supercomputers, CPU-only or GPU-accelerated.
+Its ocean modeling capability is directly based on ROMS (a proven Fortran code that runs efficiently on CPUs), and is able to run on all of the latest high-performance computing architectures, from laptops to supercomputers, CPU-only or GPU-accelerated.
 REMORA is based on AMReX,